DylanMcKenzie/DylanMcKenzie/README.md

 # Hi, I'm Dylan McKenzie

 ## About Me
-I am a computing student passionate about web development, programming, and technology.
+I am a Software Engineer at Kainos, currently completing a Computing Systems degree part-time at Ulster University.
-I enjoy learning new technologies and building creative, functional projects.
+I am passionate about web development, programming, and technology, and I enjoy learning new technologies and building creative, functional projects.

 ## Skills & Tools